 But you can't contribute your perspective if you've never been given language for it.
 You can't live as yourself if you don't know your own contours.

-So my work - whether it shows up as a song, an essay, or an AI tool - is all aimed at the same thing: helping people become accurately, courageously themselves in a world that’s trying very hard to turn them into something else.
+That's why Human Math exists.
+And that's why everything I build - whether it shows up as a book, a song, an essay, or an AI tool - is aimed at the same thing: helping people become accurately, courageously themselves.